 While I specialized in hotel management early on in my career, I worked pretty much every hotel & restaurant department including the front desk, reservations, accounting, bar, restaurant service & management and, in the kitchen as well.

-I have now been in the Islands of Tahiti for almost 15 years and in those years I worked executive positions in a Bora Bora resort, then in a resort in Huahine and life eventually led me to Moorea where I was the General Manager & the Director of Sales & Marketing of a resort for 5 years.
+I have been in the Islands of Tahiti since 2002 and worked executive positions in a Bora Bora resort (Le Bora Bora), next in a Huahine resort, and eventually life led me to Moorea where I was the General Manager & the Director of Sales & Marketing of a resort for 5 years.
 That is almost a decade working management positions in Tahiti resorts.
-I booked a number of destination weddings in Moorea over the years (not so much in Bora Bora as Bora Bora resorts were not as popular for weddings back then, and too expensive to consider bringing family and friends along + there was not such a thing as eloping in Tahiti just yet) so it is safe to say that I know my craft when it comes to planning a destination wedding in Tahiti, and understanding the ins and outs of a wedding reception.
+I booked a number of destination weddings in Moorea over the years (not so much in Bora Bora as Bora Bora resorts were not as popular for weddings back then, and too expensive to consider bringing family and friends along + there was not such a thing as eloping in Tahiti just yet) so it is safe to say that I know my craft when it comes to booking your wedding at a resort in Tahiti.

 From booking on the wrong sites to forgetting to check some vital information, these mistakes could easily make or break your trip.
-Read on to find out what you must avoid when booking that hotel room in HuffPost “10 Hotel Booking Mistakes You Didn’t Know You Were Making“
+Find out what you must avoid when booking that hotel room in HuffPost “10 Hotel Booking Mistakes You Didn’t Know You Were Making“

-You Didn’t Know You Are Making
+Top 3 Mistakes You Didn’t Know You Are Making

 I want to get legally married in Bora Bora but the resort said that this is not their area of concern.